 1.5 Develop the TAHMO style guide

-A strong background in and a clear vision of design is needed.
+A strong background and a clear vision of design is needed.

-A manual that will be the “style-bible” for the TAHMO project, including a (digital) logo, color selection, fonts and ready made templates for documents.
-Also: an (artist impression) of the first version of the TAHMO station for use in communication with potential partners and donors.
+A manual that will be the “style bible” for the TAHMO project, including a (digital) logo, color selection, fonts, and ready-made templates for documents.
+Also: an (artist’s impression) of the first version of the TAHMO station for use in communication with potential partners and donors.

 1.6 Design a device for accessing information locally, offline

-A strong background in electronics and digital communication, as well as understanding of man/machine interaction is needed for this task.
+A strong background in electronics and digital communication, as well as an understanding of man/machine interaction, is needed for this task.

 Prototypes of the device (or other solution), including a report detailing important choices.